 There are times that small business owners accidentally allow their business insurance to expire.
-They’re bad people with no redeeming qualities.
+It doesn't mean they’re bad people with no redeeming qualities.
 Just kidding – it’s not totally uncommon for a business to forget to make a payment or to miss their insurance renewal date.
 And while it does happen, that doesn’t mean it’s no big deal – there are consequences and risks to not having insurance coverage for your business.

 If you allow your workers’ comp insurance to expire, even for a short amount of time, you risk fines or even jail time depending on the laws in your state.
 Yeah, you probably broke the law.
 Nearly every state has strong laws about maintaining workers’ compensation insurance at all times.
 In addition, your company is still responsible for paying claims, even if you don’t have coverage.
 If your employee is injured and you don’t have workers’ comp (and are required to), the employee could sue you in an effort to cover medical costs.